-	With the introduction of auto-enrolment in 2012, employers are now required (by law) to enrol all employees aged 22 or over (and who earn over £10,000 per anum) into the company pension scheme.
-Employees still have the choice to opt-out, meaning they no longer contribute 5% of their salary, however, they should think carefully before they do as they will be giving up the additional employer contribution of 3%.
+With the introduction of auto-enrolment in 2012, employers are now required (by law) to enrol all employees aged 22 or over (and who earn over £10,000 per annum) into the company pension scheme.
+Employees still have the choice to opt-out, meaning they no longer contribute 5% of their salary, however, they should think carefully before they do as they will be giving up the additional minimum employer contribution of 3%.

 If you regularly change jobs and contribute to your company pension each time, then you could end up with retirement savings pots with several different providers.
 This can mean paying several sets of management fees as well as having to manage paperwork from several different providers.